-2. Depending on the color you would like beneath your wax resist, you may want to tub dye your entire piece of fabric before you begin.
+2. Depending on the color you would like beneath your wax resist, you may want to tub dye your entire fabric before you begin.

-3. Melt your batik wax slowly, over low heat, using a melting pot, double boiler, or electric pot or pan.
-Don’t heat the wax over 240 degrees – it could catch fire.
-Students may find it easier to work with liquid wax in a bottle, like Batik-EZ Resist.
+3. Melt your batik wax slowly, over low heat, using a melting pot, double boiler, or electric pot/pan.
+Don’t heat the wax over 240 degrees, as it could catch fire.
+Students may find it easier to work with liquid wax in a bottle or batik waxmelter applicator pen.

-7. Dunk your wax-covered fabric into the tub of dye, gently stirring until your fabric is the desired color.
+7. Dunk your wax-covered fabric into the dye tub, gently stirring until your fabric is the desired color.

-8. Dissolve the indicated amount of sodium carbonate in warm water and pour a little at a time into the dye tub (not directly onto the fabric) over the course of about 15 minutes to set the dye.
-Don’t leave the fabric in the sodium carbonate dye tub for longer than 30 minutes or the dye will begin to dissolve the wax.
+8. Dissolve the indicated amount of sodium carbonate in warm water and pour a little at a time into the dye tub (not directly onto the fabric) for about 15 minutes to set the dye.
+Don’t leave the fabric in the sodium carbonate dye tub for more than 30 minutes, or the dye will begin to dissolve the wax.

 9. Rinse your fabric in lukewarm water.

 10. Place the fabric between two layers of newspaper and use an iron to melt the wax off the fabric.
-This is a time-consuming step, and will take many ironings to remove every bit of wax.
-Boiling the fabric in detergent is another option (the wax rises to the top of the pot and can be carefully scooped away) but probably not feasible in your art room.
+This is a time-consuming step and will take many ironings to remove every bit of wax.
+Boiling the fabric in detergent is another option (the wax rises to the top of the pot and can be carefully scooped away), but it may not be feasible in your art room.

 11. Wash and dry your beautiful batik fabric!

-Once you’ve got the process down you can experiment with double- and triple-dying your fabrics and reapplying your wax for beautiful, overlapping colors and designs.
+Once you’ve got the process down, you can experiment with double and triple-dying your fabrics and reapplying your wax for beautiful, overlapping colors and designs.
 Batik kits are also available, enabling you to dye everything from pre-sewn totes and aprons to Japanese wind socks.
 You can even apply batik to one of our art lesson plans to make something truly special!

 Do you batik?
 Have you tried the process in the classroom?
 Share your stories below.